Last Updated on

 The difference between social media sites and artist blogs are blog posts will always be available for anyone to view online.
 Your audience will be able to search for your content on search engines for as long as you have them published.
 They will never disappear as they do on social media sites.

 The lifespan for a Facebook newsfeed is four hours (as of 2015), the lifespan for your blog post is until you delete it.
 I am generating thousands of page views to my blog from articles I have written and posted years ago.

 If you have an art blog that you self-host like WordPress, you will have total control of the look and feel of your blog.

 You will be able to choose a theme that will best suit your business.
 Themes are the layouts for the blog, and most of them can be customized.

 For more information on Themes read How to Brand you Art Blog with Themes.

 Think of all of the possibilities that you will have.
 It is like having a store without all of the costs.
 A store that can be seen by people around the world.

 Here are some of the things you will be able to customize on your blog:

 - Email opt-in forms

 - Shopping cart

 The only thing that could hold you back is your imagination.

-Collecting emails are essential for the success of your art business.
+Collecting emails are essential to the success of your art business.
 With an artist blog, you can ask for your readers to join your newsletter.
 When they sign up, you will have their contact information.

 This will allow you to keep in touch with your followers and keep them updated on important subjects about your business.

 Let’s say that Facebook is no longer around.
 (This could happen, do you remember MySpace?)
 All of the people who followed you will be gone.
 You will have no way of contacting them.